ScottW514/terraform-provider-datapower/docs/resources/aaa_policy.md

   - Reference to: `datapower_password_alias:id`
   - Required When: (`pp_ltpa_key_file_password`=`` AND (`pp_ltpa`=`true` AND `pp_ltpa_version`=`LTPA`|`LTPA1FIPS`|`LTPA2`|`LTPA2WAS7`))
   - Not Valid When: (`pp_ltpa`=`false` OR (`pp_ltpa_version`!=`LTPA`|`LTPA1FIPS`|`LTPA2`|`LTPA2WAS7` AND `pp_ltpa_version`=`LTPADomino`))
-- `pp_ltpa_stash_file` (String) Specify the location of the file that contains the LTPA key file password.
-  - CLI Alias: `lpta-stash-file`
-  - Not Valid When: attribute is not conditionally required
 - `pp_ltpa_version` (String) Specify the LTPA token version to generate.
 By default, generates a WebSphere version 2 token.
   - CLI Alias: `lpta-version`
   - Choices: `LTPA`, `LTPA1FIPS`, `LTPA2`, `LTPA2WAS7`, `LTPADomino`